aslanshaken/covid-19/README.md

 #### MVP

-- Users can select any state in the US to receive information about Covid-19
+- Users can select any States in the US to receive information about Covid-19
 - External API will provide needed information.
 - All information will be applied to the page.
 - It allows to see them confirmed cases, confirmed deaths and recovery.